cedar-policy/cedar-docs/docs/collections/_policies/syntax-datatypes.md

 datetime("2024-10-15T11:35:00.000+0100") // a datetime with timezone offset and millisecond precision
 ```

 Internally, a `datetime` value stores the number of milliseconds since `1970-01-01T00:00:00Z` (Unix epoch) using a [`long`](#datatype-long) value.
-So its minimum and maximum representable values correspond to those of [`long`](#datatype-long).
+This allows for a theoretical range from -9223372036854775808 to 9223372036854775807 milliseconds.
+However, the string format restrictions on the `datetime` constructor limit the values that can be created directly.
+The earliest datetime that can be constructed is `datetime("0000-01-01T00:00:00+2359")` and the latest is `datetime("9999-12-31T23:59:59-2359")`.
+Values outside this range can only be reached using operators like [`offset`](../_policies/syntax-operators.md#offset-compute-a-datetime-offset-by-a-duration-function-offsettitle).
 Note that `datetime` is a distinct type and cannot be used as a `long`.

 {: .warning }
->If you exceed the range available for the `datetime` data type by attempting to construct or compute a `datetime` value that exceeds the allowable range, it results in an overflow error.
+>If you exceed the range available for the `datetime` data type by attempting to compute a `datetime` value that exceeds the allowable range, it results in an overflow error.
 A policy that results in an error is ignored, meaning that a Permit policy might unexpectedly fail to allow access, or a Forbid policy might unexpectedly fail to block access.

 Constructor calls such as `datetime(context.time)` and `datetime(if context.time like "20*-*-*" then context.time else "2000-01-01")` can _evaluate_ properly, assuming `context.time` is a string of the accepted format, but will not _validate_.
 To validate, the `datetime()` constructor must be given a _string literal_.
 If calling `datetime()` with the string literal would produce an error due to the string literal being in an incorrect format, the constructor call is also deemed invalid.